 For more information on utilizing military or veteran benefits, contact the University of Redlands Military and Veteran Services at (909)748-8478, email@example.com, or visit www.redlands.edu/military.

 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government website at http://www.benefits.va.gov/gibill.

 Federal Direct Subsidized Student Loan (Undergraduate Students)

-Loan Limits.
-Full-time and half-time undergraduate students may borrow up to $5,500 per academic year.* Maximum aggregate Direct Loan amounts for a dependent undergraduate student is $31,000 (up to $23,000 may be subsidized); for an independent undergraduate student, $57,500 (up to $23,000 may be subsidized).
+Students with a demonstrated need can borrow what is needed, not to exceed a maximum subsidized amount of $3,500 a year for freshmen, $4,500 a year for sophomores, and $5,500 a year for juniors and seniors.
+The aggregate loan limit for subsidized direct loans is $23,000.
 Repayment of principal and interest begins six months after leaving school or if enrollment is less than half-time, with up to ten years using standard repayment.
-Students are not required to begin making payments until the 6 month grace period ends; however, during the grace period, interest will accrue on subsidized and unsubsidized loans.
+Students are not required to begin making payments until the 6-month grace period ends; however, during the grace period, interest will accrue on subsidized and unsubsidized loans.
 If interest is not paid during the grace period, it will be capitalized.
 All loans are assessed a loan origination fee on the amount of the loan.

 Federal Direct Unsubsidized Student Loan

 This long-term student loan is available from the Department of Education.
 The interest rate is published each year prior to July 1.
 Interest rates for all federal student loans can be found at studentaid.gov.
 Full-time and halftime students are eligible to apply.
 This loan is available to students who do not demonstrate the financial need necessary to qualify for Federal Direct Subsidized Loans.